Follow my blog with Bloglovin

 However, if you did a bit of research, you’d find that most if not all of your banking transactions are done on a secured server.
-Also, banks will most likely have some sort of insurance, in case go horribly wrong.
+Also, banks will most likely have some sort of insurance, in case something goes horribly wrong.

 The point is, using the online banking feature your banking institution offers is an excellent way to save time and gas.
 I mean, who really wants to bill-hop around town if they can avoid it?
 No one, that’s who.
 Nowadays, I pay gas, water/electricity, internet, and garbage using my bank’s “Pay Bills” feature on their website.

-You may also agree to have the money taken from your account on a set date.
+You may also have the option to have the money taken from your account on a set date.
 This will only work if you are consistent and vigilant on making sure the money is there on the agreed upon date.
-We are currently doing this with our insurance and it has worked well so far.
+We are currently doing this with our insurance, and with Netflix, and it has worked well so far.
 We just have to make sure the right amount is available.
 And to verify that everything is running as it is supposed to, I check my bank account on that day to make sure it was in fact taken AND that the right amount was taken as payment.

 Finally, some companies sort of “punish” customers if they pay at their office.
-I have found this to be the case of our cellphone provider.
+I have found this to be the case with our cellphone provider.
 I didn’t realize it when I first switched to them, but every time I went to pay our cellphone bill, a $3 “fee” got added to our total.
 When I noticed, I asked my husband and he said that they charged me for “going in to pay”.
 Can you believe it?
-Well, needless to say, I have since switched to paying on their website and have, not only avoided the fee, but also save my time AND gas because I don’t have to drive anywhere to pay it!
+Needless to say, I have since switched to paying on their website and have, not only avoided the fee, but also saved my time AND gas because I don’t have to drive anywhere to pay it!

 Last but not least…